Where on the Body Can PRP Therapy Alleviate Pain?

 How do PRP injections help with pain?

-Blood platelets help the body heal when we’re first injured.
-They help form blood clots, facilitate the action of inflammatory cells, and help proteins start the tissue renewal, growth, and repair process.
+Blood platelets help the body strengthen itself when we’re first injured.
+They help form blood clots, facilitate the action of inflammatory cells, and help proteins start the tissue repair process.

 Injuries and overuse of the musculoskeletal system cause chronic pain if the healing process is not complete.
 That’s why Dr. Christie Lehman at Asheville Regenerative Orthopedics & Sports Medicine offers ultrasound-guided PRP therapy as a nonsurgical treatment to stimulate the body’s repair process and relieve nagging pain.